Efficient Data Analytics on Augmented Similarity Triplets

-In this section, we describe the representation of the feature vector $\Phi_{1}$, that enables fast kernel evaluation, efficient data augmentation, and approximate nearest neighbor computation.
-For evaluating centrality of objects and finding the median of the dataset, we give an abstract representation of similarity triplets in $\mathcal{T}$ (statements of type \ref{tripAnchor}).
-This facilitates performing these analytics in linear time and space (linear in $|\mathcal{T}|$).
-We refer to the set of all ordered pairs of ${\cal X}$ as ${\binom{\cX}{2}}$, i.e. ${\cX} = \{(x_i,x_j): x_i,x_j \in {\cX}, i<j\}$.
-Suppose that triplets in $\mathcal{T}$ are lexicographically sorted and let $|\cT|=\tau$.
+This section describes the representation of feature vector $\Phi_{1}$ that enables applications of set operations for kernel evaluation, efficient data augmentation, and computation of closeness from an object $\vec{x}$ and its approximate nearest neighbors.

+For evaluating the centrality of objects and finding the median of the dataset, we give an abstract representation of similarity triplets in $\mathcal{T}$ (i.e., statements of type~\ref{tripAnchor}).
+This facilitates performing these analytics in linear time and space (i.e., linear in $|\mathcal{T}|$).
+Suppose that triplets in $\mathcal{T}$ are lexicographically sorted and let $|\mathcal{T}|=\tau$.
 This does not result in any loss of generality as $\mathcal{T}$ can be sorted as a preprocessing step in $O(\tau log \tau)$ time.